ummahusla/Codecademy-Exercise-Answers/README.md

 ## Web Application Skills

-[Make a Website](http://www.codecademy.com/en/skills/make-a-website) - Build a recent version of Airbnb's home page and learn the fundamentals of web development in the process.
+[Make a Website](http://www.codecademy.com/en/skills/make-a-website) - Build a recent version of Airbnb's home page and learn the fundamentals of web development in the process.<br />
-[Make an Interactive Website](http://www.codecademy.com/en/skills/make-an-interactive-website) - Build the Flipboard home page and learn how to add interactivity to your website.
+[Make an Interactive Website](http://www.codecademy.com/en/skills/make-an-interactive-website) - Build the Flipboard home page and learn how to add interactivity to your website.<br />
-[Make a Rails Application I](http://www.codecademy.com/en/learn/make-a-rails-app) - Build the Etsy site using Ruby on Rails and learn the essentials of database-backed web applications.
+[Make a Rails Application I](http://www.codecademy.com/en/learn/make-a-rails-app) - Build the Etsy site using Ruby on Rails and learn the essentials of database-backed web applications.<br />
 [Learn AngularJS](http://www.codecademy.com/en/learn/learn-angularjs) - Learn to build web apps using AngularJS 1.x.
-By the end of the course, you'll be able to use AngularJS to create your own apps.
+By the end of the course, you'll be able to use AngularJS to create your own apps.<br />

 ## APIs